Noga-Smadar/r_course_final_assignment/README.md

 ### Analysis (C)
-c1) I conducted a linear regression testing
+c1)
+# Analysis (C)
+c1) A linear regression was conducted in order to examine the effects of obsessive compulsive, anxiety, and depression symptoms on reported emotional valence in response to emotional stimuli.
+R2 for the model was _.
+No evidence for any of the effects was found. <br/><br/>
+I also conducted a logistic regression examining the effects of obsessive compulsive, anxiety, and depression symptoms on deviation from norm valence ratings.
+No evidence was found for effects of anxiety or depression.
+However, a positive effect of obsessive compulsive was found ()<br/><br/>
+c2)
+It should be noted that while OC symptoms significantly predicted high mean distance from norm ratings, the coefficient was very small (0.06), odds ratio was not much larger than one, and the model was weak (AUC = 0.6).

+c3)

-I also conducted a logistic regression, with c2) No evidence was found for relationships between OC, anxiety, or depression symptoms and mean emotional valence, or It should be noted that while OC symptoms significantly predicted high mean distance from norm ratings, the coefficient was very small (0.06), odds ratio was not much larger than one, and the model was weak (AUC = 0.6).
+It should be noted that while OC symptoms significantly predicted high mean distance from norm ratings, the coefficient was very small (0.06), odds ratio was not much larger than one, and the model was weak (AUC = 0.6).

 c3)